ror-community/curation_ops/create_records/README.md

 ## Create records

 Script for creating records using the bulk update endpoint in the ROR API.
-Sllows submitting a CSV file for validation or record creation.
+Allows submitting a CSV file for validation or record creation.
 See the [ROR API documentation](https://github.com/ror-community/ror-api?tab=readme-ov-file#create-new-record-file-v2-only) for the full details for the bulk update endpoint.

 ## Installation